wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 whether the message contains dirty data, `dirty_`, whether the message is a block eviction, `isEvict_`, and payload of either a request or a response, `payload_` (which is merely a vector of bytes, `std::vector<uint8_t>`, typedef'ed as `dataVec`).
-The object also maintains memory transaction-level control variables, such as the number of retries, `retries_`, and whether the event is blocked by another pending event on the same address, `blocked_`, and so on.
+The object also maintains memory transaction-level control variables, such as the number of retries, `retries_`, and whether the event is blocked by another pending event on the same address, `blocked_`, whether the event is currently being handled by the controller, `inProgress_`, and so on.

 ## The Hierarchy Interface